 Quickly developing infrastructure

-According to the Asian Development Bank, Vietnam invests nearly 6% of its GDP on infrastructure development which is nearly double compared to other emerging markets in Southeast Asia.
+According to the Asian Development Bank, Vietnam invests nearly 6% of its GDP on infrastructure development which is almost double compared to other emerging markets in Southeast Asia.

 Trade agreements and openness to foreign direct investment

-Over the past 30 years, Vietnam has been reforming and transforming itself into a globally minded economy.
-Vietnam has become a member of the WTO and a part of numerous international partnerships for economic integration, including free trade agreements with partners both within and outside the region.
+Over the past 30 years, Vietnam is transforming itself into a globalized economy.
+The country is now a member of the World Trade Organization ( WTO) and is also a part of numerous international partnerships, including 15 free trade agreements and 2 negotiating FTAs with partners both within and outside the region.

-In addition, Vietnam attracts foreign investors by offering them several incentives.
-For example, investors who contribute to certain geographical areas or sectors of special interest, such as high-tech or health care, can enjoy some tax benefits.
+Additionally, Vietnam offers several tax incentives to foreign investors.
+For example, investors who contribute to specific geographical regions or sectors of particular interest, such as high-tech or health care, can enjoy some tax benefits.

-Find out more: Top 11 Reasons Why to Invest in Vietnam.
+Find out more: Top 12 Reasons to Invest in Vietnam

-In order to import certain products to Vietnam, government level of approval is necessary.
-In other words, these products cannot be imported unless they are registered.
-For example, cosmetics products must first be registered with the Drug Administration of Vietnam before any trading can take place.
+Certain products are required to be registered before importing.
+For example, cosmetic products must first be registered with the Drug Administration of Vietnam before any trading can take place.

-Examples of other products that are subject to registration:
+Other products that are subject to registration are: